 After exploring the city, you're bound to be hungry.
 When you hear your stomach growling, head to The Pieman Café, where you can fill up on single-serving savory pies (think: Steak & Stout, Feta & Sweet Potato, and Chicken & Mushroom) and sausage rolls (including flavors like Fennel & Chilli, Leek & Sage, and more).

-You can also purchase a ticket to view the world-famous Book of Kells, which is housed on the Trinity College campus.
+In terms of activities, we recommend purchasing a ticket to view the world-famous Book of Kells, which is housed on the Trinity College campus.
 The ninth-century-era artifact is one of the world's most famous medieval manuscripts, and it features a beautifully decorated copy of the four Gospels.
-And, while the manuscript is impressive, there's still more to see here.
+And while the manuscript is impressive, there's still more to see here.
 As you explore the rest of the exhibit, check out the famed Long Room — one of the most impressive libraries in the world.

 From the campus, walk to EPIC The Irish Emigration Museum.
 Even if you don't have Irish ancestors, you'll enjoy this interactive and fully-digital museum, which showcases the contributions of the nation's emigrants.
 Allow plenty of time to play around with the touch-screens exhibits, watch the videos, and stamp your museum "passport" at designated stations.